Halesowen Abbey: Small gains

-Throughout the 13th century Halesowen Abbey made useful adjustments and small gains, some in outlying areas and some politically significant, to its landholdings.
+Throughout the 13th century, Halesowen Abbey made useful adjustments and small gains, some in outlying areas and some politically significant, to its landholdings.

-The abbey had a constructive relationship with the holders of neighbouring Frankley manor almost throughout the century.
-As early as John's reign, before the abbey's formal foundation date, Simon, lord of Frankley, came to an agreement with the convent about the boundaries of their lands along the River Stour, allowing the abbey to construct a mill pond on the river which extended into its own estates.
+The abbey had a constructive relationship with the holders of neighbouring Frankley manor throughout the century.
+As early as John's reign, before the abbey's formal foundation date, Simon, lord of Frankley, agreed with the convent about the boundaries of their lands along the River Stour, allowing the abbey to construct a mill pond on the river which extended into its own estates.
 The position of the respective manors seems to indicate that the agreement relates to lands held by the lords of Frankley within Halesowen manor: it seems that the abbey held lands in Frankley too.
 The de Frankley family seem to have had other estates in the region, including Trysull in Staffordshire.
 Later, in Henry III's reign, Simon granted the abbey a rent of four shillings for the souls of Rose, his wife, and Elicia, his mother.
 Simon's son Philip donated the labour services and other dues, including 12s. rent, of William de Stampes, one of his tenants.
-The abbey granted to Philip land in Frankley which had previously been held by the chaplain Ralph: Philip sublet this land, by 1257, to John Walerand, a cleric, giving the abbey permission to enter the property and distrain if the rent of 40d. went unpaid.
+The abbey granted to Philip land in Frankley, which had previously been held by the chaplain Ralph: Philip sublet this land, by 1257, to John Walerand, a cleric, giving the abbey permission to enter the property and distrain if the rent of 40d. went unpaid.
 On 6 November 1276 Emma, Lady of Frankley, Philip's niece or granddaughter, confirmed a rent of 2s. from the land held by Hugh de la Rudinge in Frankley for the soul of her late husband, Anger de Talton.
 Emma died late in 1298, described by the inquisition post mortem in Worcestershire as the widow of Nicholas de Wheathampstead, a man who had witnessed the charter of Halesowen borough.
 Her Worcestershire lands were worth only £8 3s.
 9d.

-At Halesowen, in the reign of Henry III, Roger, son of Roger the Cleric, gave several plots of land and permission to build a mill pond and mill, on condition he was allowed to fish in the overflow water and have his corn ground free of charge.
-During the reign of Edward I John Lytelton, with assent of wife Lucy, granted the abbot and convent all the waste (uncultivated land) they were able to appropriate.
+At Halesowen, in the reign of Henry III, Roger, son of Roger the Cleric, gave several plots of land and permission to build a mill pond and mill, on condition that he was allowed to fish in the overflow water and have his corn ground free of charge.
+During the reign of Edward I, John Lyttelton, with the assent of his wife Lucy, granted the abbot and convent all the waste (uncultivated land) they were able to appropriate.
 John was the uncle of Thomas Lyttelton, who later became lord of Frankley, but it is unclear from his deed precisely which land he was offering to the abbey.

 The Lenches

 Eleanor, Countess of Leicester.
-Early 14th century depiction.
+Early 14th-century depiction.